Chiabee/CNSWhitepaper/src/Introduction.md

 ### FIO protocol

 The FIO Protocol is a decentralized service layer that bridges the gap between crypto endpoints such as wallets, exchanges, crypto payment processors, and any other application in which crypto assets are held and/or transferred.
 The FIO Protocol reimagines and enables a better way of sending and receiving blockchain-based value, regardless of the wallet, exchange, token, or coin used.
-It is worth mentioning that FIO has its blockchain but only acts as a service layer independent of other public chains, which ensures the security of address data on the one hand and ensures that the domain name service is not gan'rao by the public chain on the other.
+It is worth mentioning that FIO has its blockchain but only acts as a service layer independent of other public chains, which ensures the security of address data on the one hand and ensures that the domain name service is not disrupted by the public chain on the other.

 ### 其他，如TNS/ANS